 Aside from being a passion or a hobby, creating a blog helps you improve your site visibility, position yourself as an expert in your field and get in touch with your clients.

 So the light bulb above your head went off, the required research was made and you're ready to start a blog.
 But wait.
 There are common mistakes we’re all a bit guilty of when it comes to blogging.
 If you don’t pay close attention, your article might pay the price.
-Fortunately, we’ve compiled some frequently-seen blogging blunders and some helpful ways to avoid them, especially when figuring out how to make money blogging.
+Fortunately, we’ve compiled some frequently-seen blogging blunders and some helpful ways to avoid them, when learning how to make a website, or when figuring out how to make money blogging.
 So whether you're a beginner blogger, or a little more experiences—we have 8 mistakes to avoid.

 Ready to start your blog now?
 Sign up with Wix today.